nikoloco2004/TimbreMind/README.md

-The dependencies stay approachable: NumPy for numerical computations, SciPy for robust ``.wav`` loading, Matplotlib for rendering, and SimpleAudio for cross-platform playback inside the live viewer.
+The dependencies stay approachable: NumPy for numerical computations, SciPy for robust ``.wav`` loading, Matplotlib for rendering, and Pygame for cross-platform playback inside the live viewer.

 ## Usage